freeCodeCamp/freeCodeCamp/guide/english/working-in-tech/giving-a-conference-talk/index.md

 ## Start Small

 If you are interested in public speaking/giving a tech talk, you can start small.
 Many communities have meetup groups for a wide range of technologies.
 You could give a lightning talk (a short talk, usually 5 minutes) version of the talk you want to propose elsewhere.
+You don't have to be the expert in the field - in IT everyone learn constantly and fresh point of view is always welcome.
+Being honest and sharing your sincere experience is valuable despite the level of complexity.

 ## Create an Outline